What Should I Know About Lung Cancer Caused by Asbestos?

 What types of lung cancers does asbestos cause?

 Asbestos exposure can cause any type of lung cancer.
-The two broad classifications of lung cancer are non-small cell and small cell, which are subcategorized by cell type.
 People with a smoking history are more susceptible to asbestos-related lung cancer.
-Asbestos is also the primary cause of pleural mesothelioma, a cancer that forms in the lining around the lungs and is not considered lung cancer.
+Asbestos is also the primary cause of pleural mesothelioma, a cancer that forms in the lining around the lungs and isn’t the same as lung cancer.

 Does everyone exposed to asbestos get lung cancer?

 Not every person exposed to asbestos will develop lung cancer or other asbestos-related diseases.
-A person’s risk of illness will increase relative to their level of exposure to asbestos.
-Frequent and extended periods of concentrated asbestos exposure present the highest risk.
+A person’s risk of illness will increase as their exposure to asbestos increases.
+Heavy and long asbestos exposure presents the highest risk.

 How do doctors link lung cancer to asbestos?

 The Helsinki Criteria helps doctors determine if asbestos is the primary cause of lung cancer.
-Criteria involve evidence of asbestos exposure, such as a diagnosis of asbestosis, higher-than-normal levels of asbestos fibers in the lung tissue and heavy exposure history.
-The condition must have developed at least 10 years after the initial exposure to asbestos.
+Diagnosis of asbestosis, higher-than-normal levels of asbestos fibers in lung tissue and heavy exposure history are all criteria.
+Lung cancer must have developed at least 10 years after the initial exposure to asbestos.

 What is the difference between mesothelioma and asbestos-related lung cancer?

-All forms of lung cancer originate inside the lungs.
-Mesothelioma is also cancer, but it develops in the tissue that lines the outside of the lungs, chest cavity and abdomen.
-Asbestos exposure can cause both types of illness.
+All forms of lung cancer start inside the lungs.
+Mesothelioma is also cancer, but it develops in the tissue lining the outside of the lungs, chest cavity and abdomen.
+Asbestos exposure can cause both types of cancer.

 Recommended Reading